microsoft/qsharp/katas/content/oracles/index.md

 2. Apply the regular controlled version of the gate.
 3. Apply the $X$ gate to the same qubits to return them to their original state.

-Due to this <a href="https://learn.microsoft.com/en-us/azure/quantum/user-guide/language/statements/conjugations" target="_blank">conjugation pattern</a>, the time complexity of this function is $2N$, where N is the number of control qubits.

 > Notice that the input state in the demo above is an equal superposition of all basis states.
-After applying the oracle the absolute values of all amplitudes are the same, but the states $|010\rangle$ and $|101\rangle$ had their phase flipped to negative!
+After applying the oracle the absolute values of all amplitudes are the same, but the states $|010\rangle$ and $|101\rangle$ had their phase flipped to negative.
 > Recall that these two states are exactly the inputs for which $f(x) = 1$, thus they are exactly the two states we expect to experience a phase flip!

 In the next exercise you will implement the classical oracle that you've implemented in the first exercise, this time as a quantum phase oracle $U_{7,\text{phase}}$ that encodes the number 7.